Ducking-Games/godotons/README.md

 Enable the plugin and then use the Godotons Dock to add remote sources.

-> :warning: **Save/Load are vestigal**: Save and Load currently still work however the addon now auto saves after every change like ProjectSettings so they are largely vestigal in nature (haven't decided which way to go yet)
+> :warning: **Save/Load are vestigal**: Save and Load currently still work however the addon now auto saves after every change like ProjectSettings.
+There is active work going on with save/load to improve it.

 * Addon Settings
     * Name